redux-saga/redux-saga/docs/api/README.md

   - `sagaMonitor` : [SagaMonitor](#sagamonitor) - If a Saga Monitor is provided, the middleware will deliver monitoring events to the monitor.

-  - `logger` : Function -  defines a custom logger for the middleware.
-By default, the middleware logs all errors and warnings to the console.
-This option tells the middleware to send errors/warnings to the provided logger instead.
-The logger is called with the params `(level, ...args)`.
-The 1st indicates the level of the log ('info', 'warning' or 'error').
-The rest corresponds to the following arguments (You can use `args.join(' ')` to concatenate all args into a single String).

   - `onError` : Function - if provided, the middleware will call it with uncaught errors from Sagas. useful for sending uncaught exceptions to error tracking services.
   - `effectMiddlewares` : Function [] - allows you to intercept any effect, resolve it on your own and pass to the next middleware.
 See [this section](/docs/advanced/Testing.md#effectmiddlwares) for a detailed example